ATRS7391/Custom-Chrome-New-Tab-Extension/README.md

 ### After all the customizations, don't forget to reload the new files.

-## This is open source and feel free to fork this and customise of your own
+## This is open source and feel free to fork this and customize of your own